P-glycoprotein: Function

-Substrate enters P-gp either from an opening within the inner leaflet of the membrane or from an opening at the cytoplasmic side of the protein.
+The substrate enters P-gp either from an opening within the inner leaflet of the membrane or from an opening at the cytoplasmic side of the protein.
 ATP binds at the cytoplasmic side of the protein.
 Following binding of each, ATP hydrolysis shifts the substrate into a position to be excreted from the cell.
 Release of the phosphate (from the original ATP molecule) occurs concurrently with substrate excretion.
 ADP is released, and a new molecule of ATP binds to the secondary ATP-binding site.
 Hydrolysis and release of ADP and a phosphate molecule resets the protein, so that the process can start again.

 The protein belongs to the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the MDR/TAP subfamily.
 Members of the MDR/TAP subfamily are involved in multidrug resistance.
 P-gp is an ATP-dependent drug efflux pump for xenobiotic compounds with broad substrate specificity.
 It is responsible for decreased drug accumulation in multidrug-resistant cells and often mediates the development of resistance to anticancer drugs.
 This protein also functions as a transporter in the blood–brain barrier.
 Mutations in this gene are associated with colchicine resistance and Inflammatory bowel disease 13.
 Alternative splicing and the use of alternative promoters results in multiple transcript variants.

 P-gp transports various substrates across the cell membrane including: